BinaryNavigator07/Network-Intrusion-Detection-System/README.md

 2. **Model Comparison**: Random Forest and XGBoost perform best among traditional ML algorithms, while LSTM shows competitive performance for deep learning approaches

-3. **Dataset**: The system analyzes 2,830,743 network flow records with 79 features from the CICIDS 2017 dataset, covering various attack types including DDoS, Port Scan, Web Attacks, and Infiltration
+3. **Dataset**: The system analyzes 2,830,743 network flow records with 79 features from the CICIDS 2017 and 2018 dataset, covering various attack types including DDoS, Port Scan, Web Attacks, and Infiltration

 4. **Scalability**: The models can effectively classify both normal and malicious network traffic with high precision and recall rates